Home

 You may have an installation where an 'off-the-shelf' cylinder just won't fit.
 We can therefore offer a bespoke service whereby a cylinder can be manufactured to suit.

 Maybe a cylinder is not the answer.
 Hot water storage comes in many shapes and sizes - square, rectangular or even triangular!
+But be aware, water is more often than not stored in a cylindrical vessel for good reason.
+Please don't hesitate to call for advice.

 We have had many cylinders manufactured to solve numerous requirements - both physical and operational.